aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 You can find all the AST classes and their fields in `Parser/Python.asdl` in the CPython source distribution.
-As it's 100+ lines long, with roughly one line per class, if we'll handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.
+As it's 100+ lines long, with roughly one line per class, if we'll need to handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.